ywtech-javascript/spring2024/pages/_lectures/topic02.md

 ---
 layout: module
-title: "The Building Blocks of Programming"
+title: "DOM manipulation and the building blocks of programming"
 type: module
 draft: 0
 num: 2